Dali Paris is a great place for art connoisseurs as it houses exclusive artworks from one of the greatest artists in art history– Salvador Dali.

 On an average, it takes somewhere between 45 minutes and one hour to complete the tour.

-Yes, there are plenty of restaurants and snack places around the museum.
+Yes, there are plenty of restaurants and snacks outlets around the museum.
+After the museum tour, you can relax in the restaurant.

 Yes, Salvador Dali Museum Paris strives to provide accessibility for visitors with disabilities.